JesseGortarez/private-parts/README.md

 When you're done entering your content and customizing the look and feel of your privacy policy, just run ``grunt dist``.
 This will generate two files, and you only need to use one of them:

 - ``build/html/index.html``: A complete, responsive web page with all of the required CSS and JavaScript code minified and embedded into the HTML.
 You can just drop this file on any web server and you're done.
 - ``build/html/main.html``: Just the body of the web page, so you can integrate it with your website template (usually by adding a header and a footer)

+## Troubleshooting

+If you are using this in your app's webview and you experience an OS crash on iOS while viewing the page, the solution is to switch from UIWebView to WKWebView.

 ## Credits